Axwabo/SCPSL_MinecraftSelectors/README.md

 ﻿# MinecraftSelectors

+> [!IMPORTANT]
+> This plugin is out of support and is made for an old version of EXILED.
+> Install [Axwabo.CommandSystem](https://github.com/Axwabo/CommandSystem) to use similar functionality.

 Adds Minecraft-like player selectors to SCP:SL to use with commands.

 Most commands in RA (Remote Admin) are executed on players.
 The vanilla commands use a built-in method to parse the